davidbouman/PHPhisher/README.md

 ## About
 PHPhisher a pack of phising pages with automatic credentials harvesting.

-PHPhisher works on any Linux Distribution (You must install PHP5 and postfix)
+PHPhisher works on any Linux Distribution (You have to install PHP5 and postfix)

 ## How it works
 After a successful MITM Attack, you have to redirect all the traffic of your victim to your webserver's (apache, nginx etc) location.